How to Make a Budget: The 50-20-30 Approach

 Monthly income ($3,000) x 0.30 (30%) = $900 (target Wants budget)

 Spending more than 30% on Wants?
 It’s the same drill: Look for creative ways to cut costs.
 And if you spend less than 30% on Wants, go back and make sure the Needs and Savings buckets aren’t too big.
 Don’t shortchange yourself here.
-Putting money toward some Wants may make it easier to resist “budget fatigue” and throwing away the monthly budget altogether.
+Putting money toward some Wants may make it easier to resist “budget fatigue” and make you less likely to throw away the monthly budget altogether.

 5. Add it up: 50 + 20 + 30 = 100% balanced family budget